 For those of you who don’t know Dan, he is an advocate for Index Investing, and his knowledge of this subject is extensive.
 His blog the Canadian Couch Potato is a fantastic resource for both the novice and experienced investor.
 Dan is also an accomplished author, and for more than 10 years he has contributed regular articles for Canada’s MoneySense magazine.

-This interview is inspired from the Debunking Dividend Myths series which Dan wrote on his blog in January and February.
-To say the least, a flood of responses and lively debate quickly ensued with that series.
+This interview is inspired from the Debunking Dividend Myths series which Dan wrote on his blog in January and February 2011.
+To say the least, a flood of responses and the lively debate quickly ensued with that series.
 During the sixth post, Dan had to grow a beard and wear sunglasses in public, to conceal his identity from stalking dividend investors.

 The Dividend Ninja:

 Hi Dan, first of all, I wanted to say thank you so much for coming over to the Dividend Ninja and taking the time for this interview on Dividend Investing.
 I know you have a busy schedule, so thanks again!
 Have you recovered from all the debate on your Debunking Dividend Myths?
 I think many readers will appreciate the excellent research and insight you provided in these articles.

 It’s my pleasure, Ninja.
 I learned a lot while researching and writing these posts, and from the feedback, I got from readers.
 But I’m glad that the series is over and I’m back to writing about indexing!

 Dan, over the last couple of years we have really seen the increase in the popularity of dividend investing.
 There are a lot more blogs (sorry I’m guilty of being one of them) and information available to the average investor on dividend investing.
 Do you think this is the result of the low-interest rate environment we are in and the attraction to dividend yield?
 Or are there other factors at play here?